 The good news is that many expenses you now have will be gone by the time you retire.
 Determine what those items are and how much you currently spend on them each year.
 Here are some of the common costs that are often reduced, or eliminated, in retirement.

 Mortage.
-In 2006, 81 percent of U.S. householders over 60 years old owned their own homes and most were fully paid for.
 Not having to make mortgage payments is the biggest factor in many retirees' reduced cost of living.